 The data is in on Chicago flooding in 2021.
 The city broke rainfall records.
-May will be remembered for dramatic scenes of the Chicago River overflowing its banks.
-The deluge shut down business in the Willis Tower.
+June will be remembered for dramatic scenes of Chicago streets closed due to flooding.
 Basements all across the city and suburbs flooded in 2021.

 You can count on it happening again this year.

 You can’t stop the rain, but you can be prepared.
 Based on our years as Chicago’s basement flood cleanup experts, we offer this 2023 guide for dealing with floodwater in your home’s basement.